My.EOU Portal Current Students Faculty/Staff

 We ask that you notify the Counseling Center (541-962-3524) at least 24 hours in advance if you cannot make your scheduled appointment.
 Should you miss two sessions without canceling in advance, your scheduled time slot may be filled with another appointment.
 We understand that illness and other unexpected emergencies will occasionally require a shorter cancellation period.

 If you need to contact your counselor or the Counseling Center, please contact us at 541-962-3524.
 Since email is not a secure form of communication, its confidentiality cannot be guaranteed.
-Email may be used, however, for scheduling and cancelling appointments.
+Email may be used, however, for scheduling and canceling appointments.
 Please also be aware that Counseling Center staff does not routinely access email during non-business hours, and cannot guarantee an immediate response.
 Therefore, we advise against the use of email to communicate emergency or urgent needs.

 If you have an after-hours emergency, please call the Center for Human Development at 541-962-8800 or call 911.
 Additional “after hours” resources are available on our website HERE, while additional self-help resources can be found HERE.
 If it is not an emergency, you can leave a message with the Counseling Center and a counselor will return your call.

-Our counselors adhere to the Ethical Principles of the American Psychological Association.
+Our counselors adhere to the Ethical Principles of the American Psychological Association and the American Counseling Association.
 While a trusting relationship is a key ingredient of successful counseling, conflicts and tensions are sometimes part of the therapeutic process.
 Should you ever have concerns about our services or your counseling, we encourage you to first discuss these concerns with your counselor.
 When such issues cannot be resolved through discussion, it is the counselor’s responsibility to facilitate an appropriate transfer to another counselor or service.
 As a student, you always have the right to raise a concern about your treatment with your counselor and/or the Director of the Counseling Center.

 It can be hard when someone you care for is struggling.
 However, it is very difficult to make someone seek help if they do not want it or feel they need it.
 Further, counseling with an unwilling client is usually not very effective.
 Here are some suggestions that might help: